Meet the Staff

-Colleen enjoys working in the Art Gallery and appreciates the campus, fellow employees, and students she meets everyday.
+Colleen enjoys working in the Art Gallery and appreciates the beautiful campus, fellow employees, and amazing students she meets everyday.
 She lives nearby with her husband of 40+ years, Cal.
-They have two married children and two wonderful grandchildren.
-Colleen and Cal breed English Setters and also have a house cat named Mrs. Emma Peel and a British lab named Daisy.
-Besides her family and her animals, other interests are reading, flower gardening, and anything British.
+They have two married children and three wonderful grandchildren.
+Colleen and Cal breed English Setters and also have a English Pointer and a British Labrador Retriever.
+Besides her family and her dogs, other interests are reading, flower gardening, and anything British.